ppy/osu-wiki/news/2021/2021-04-06-mappers-report-march.md

 ### X a v y

-A mapper whose popularity has been on the rise among high-level players, [X a v y](https://osu.ppy.sh/users/3738344) burst into the ranked section for the first time in early 2021 with [Houshou Marine - Ahoy!!
+A mapper whose popularity has been on the rise among high-level players, ::X a v y::{ user-id=3738344 } burst into the ranked section for the first time in early 2021 with [Houshou Marine - Ahoy!!
 Warera Houshou Kaizokudan\*](https://osu.ppy.sh/beatmapsets/1282787), a marathon version of a pirate v-tuber's debut song.

 Though this might've been his first foray into ranked, X a v y's beatmap graveyard is all but crammed full of a massive catalogue of challenging maps, so make sure to give it a look if you fancy yourself up to the occasion!